-River's Edge is the largest development project in Manchester in decades.
-The project involves the redevelopment of a 17-acre former meat packing plant into a 240,000 sq. ft. urgent care facility (expandable to 349,000 sq. ft.), for Elliot Hospital that is currently under construction, an 111,000 sq. ft. medical office building, a three-story residential building and a 13,000 sq. ft. commercial building.
-The development will also feature a four-acre riverfront park.
+River's Edge was one of the largest development project in Manchester in decades.
+The project involved the redevelopment of a 17-acre former meat packing plant into a 240,000 sq. ft. urgent care facility (expandable to 349,000 sq. ft., an 111,000 sq. ft. medical office building, a three-story residential building and a 13,000 sq. ft. commercial building.

 Northwest Business Park at Hackett Hill

 The Northwest Business Park is a 425-acre business/industrial park currently being developed in the northwestern portion of Manchester.
 The site is accessible from I-293 Exit 7 and I-93 Exit 10.
 Phase I consists of 12 lots on 130-acres ranging in size from 2.8 to 26.3 acres.
 Lots are expected to be available in mid 2011.